Candidates deny racial concerns in policing during Carlisle rally

-A rally to support police officers in Carlisle on Saturday also doubled as a campaign event for President Donald Trump and GOP State Senator Mike Regan, with speakers voicing a broad range of conservative grievances, including several who denied that systemic racism in policing is an issue.
+A rally to support police officers in Carlisle on Saturday also doubled as a campaign event for President Donald Trump and GOP state Sen. Mike Regan, with speakers voicing a broad range of conservative grievances, including several who denied that systemic racism in policing is an issue.

-The event, organized by former Carlisle mayor Kirk Wilson, featured four area Republican legislators – Regan as well as state representatives Barb Gleim, Sheryl Delozier, and Dawn Keefer – as well as several other speakers with ties to law enforcement.
+The event, organized by former Carlisle mayor Kirk Wilson, featured four area Republican legislators – Regan as well as state representatives Barb Gleim, Sheryl Delozier and Dawn Keefer, all of whom are seeking re-election in contested races this year – as well as several other speakers with ties to law enforcement.

 Regan and Keefer explicitly touched on the firebrand racial issue, saying that concerns over institutionalized racial disparities were the product of media hype.

-“Folks, this notion of systemic racism in policing is something that I reject wholeheartedly,” Regan told the crowd of about 100 listeners.
-“Not based on something I read on Fox News or CNN, it's based on nearly a quarter-century of serving closely with officers from all walks of life, all races, all creeds.”
+“Folks, this notion of systemic racism in policing is something that I reject wholeheartedly,” Regan, a former U.S. marshal, told the crowd of about 100 listeners.
+“Not based on something I heard on Fox News or CNN, it's based on nearly a quarter-century of serving closely with officers from all walks of life, all races, all creeds.”

-Asked to clarify, Regan said he believed systemic racism was “overblown.”
+Asked to clarify, Regan said he believed systemic racism in policing was “overblown.”

-“The false claims of systemic racism, rampant police killings, and corruption is really infuriating,” said Keefer, whose husband is a former Pennsylvania State Trooper, adding that police should not be subject to scrutiny by a “court of public opinion - public opinion that doesn’t care about the facts or truth, but only that their version of fair is realized.”
+“The false claims of systemic racism, rampant police killings and corruption is really infuriating,” said Keefer, whose husband is a former Pennsylvania State Trooper, adding that police should not be subject to scrutiny by a “court of public opinion - public opinion that doesn’t care about the facts or truth, but only that their version of fair is realized.”

-The rally comes after a year in which police killings of citizens – particularly those who were later found to not have been a threat, and particularly Black Americans – have been at the center of public attention, with protests demanding the reform of police practices that have a disproportionately negative impact on minorities.
+The rally comes after a year in which police killings of citizens – particularly those who were later found to not have been a threat, and particularly Black Americans – have been at the center of public attention, with protests demanding the reform of police practices that have a disproportionately negative effect on minorities.

 But for Saturday’s speakers, the threat to the well-being of police was not explicitly from Black Lives Matter or any other particular police reform movement, but was more amorphous.